norcams/docs-enduser/docs/usecase-class-windows.rst

      $ openstack server show in9999-master -c status -f value SHUTOFF

 #.
-Make a snapshot of the image
+Make a snapshot of the instance while it is shut off

    .. image:: images/usecase01-master-snapshot1.png
      :align: center